📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 Swedish Massage in San Diego

-Light to medium pressure with long, flowing strokes — Swedish massage is the foundation that most other techniques build on.
+A Swedish massage in San Diego uses light to medium pressure with long, flowing strokes — the foundation that most other techniques build on.
 The therapist uses long effleurage strokes, gentle kneading, and rhythmic motions.
 Pressure stays in the relaxing range — never digging into deep tissue.
 The pace is calm, the goal is to slow your nervous system, and most guests describe it as gentle without being passive.

 What Swedish Massage actually does

-Swedish massage is the most widely practiced style of bodywork in the United States, and it forms the foundation that nearly every other technique builds on.
+A Swedish massage in San Diego — like the one we offer at our Kearny Mesa spa — is the most widely practiced style of bodywork in the United States, and it forms the foundation that nearly every other technique builds on.
 The therapist uses long, gliding strokes called effleurage to warm up the muscle tissue, followed by gentle kneading motions called petrissage to release tension in surface and middle muscle layers.
 Pressure stays consistently in the light to medium range — never digging into the deep fascia.
 The pace is calm, the goal is relaxation, and the body's response is a slowing of breath, easing of muscle holding, and a quiet sense of resetting that often carries over into your sleep that night.

 Who Swedish is right for